SanitaVucane/Analysis-of-Smartphone-images-in-RGB-colour-system/README.md

 ```bash
 pip install numpy pandas matplotlib scipy openpyxl
 ```
+Once the dependencies are installed, you can proceed to run the script and input your data for analysis.

 ## License

 This project is licensed under the **GNU General Public License v3.0**.
 You are free to use, modify, and distribute the code for academic and non-commercial purposes.
 However, any commercial usage may require a separate license.